rsyncOSX/RsyncUIdocs/content/post/MultipleTasks.md

 description = "Execute multiple tasks." lastmod = "2021-03-10"
 +++
 The multiple tasks view will probably be the most used view after adding the tasks.
 Select the `Execute` button and let RsyncUI find all tasks with data to be synchcronized.
-To delete one or more task, select and `Delete`.

-Estimate and execute might be triggered by shortcuts when view is opened:
+Estimate and execute might be triggered by shortcuts when view is opened.

-- `Estimate` -
-- `Execute` -

 ![](/images/multipletasks/multipletasks.png)

 The following actions are possible within this view:

-- `Estimate` - shortcut `⌘E`, only **estimate** all tasks, view result after estimate is completed
+- `Estimate` (shortcut `⌘E`), only **estimate** all tasks, view result after estimate is completed
-- `Execute` - shortcut `⌘R`, estimate and execute all tasks with data to synchronize
+- `Execute` (shortcut `⌘R`), estimate and execute all tasks with data to synchronize

-The buttons to right:
+The buttons to the right:

 - `View` - after a estimate run, view result
 - `Select` - select tasks for either estimate and execute, or delete